Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 So, if you’re struggling to lose weight and keep it off, it isn’t your fault; your biology deeply influences your weight.
 Excess weight is a chronic condition requiring lifelong management.
 As we age, weight issues can become more progressive and extra weight can return.

 To help manage this condition, we now have a variety of prescription weight-loss drugs.
 If your BMI (body mass index) is 30 or higher, a doctor can prescribe you weight loss medication.
-Patients with a BMI of 27 and a condition related to their weight — such as PCOS, type 2 diabetes, or high blood pressure — can also qualify for medication.
+Patients with a BMI of 27 and a condition related to their weight, such as PCOS, type 2 diabetes, or high blood pressure, can also qualify for medication.

 There are a variety of drugs that can be used off-label to support healthy weight loss.
-These drugs are FDA-approved for conditions such as type 2 diabetes but are also prescribed by doctors to assist weight loss and treat obesity.
+These drugs are FDA-approved for conditions such as type 2 diabetes but are also prescribed by doctors to assist in weight loss and treat obesity.
 Some of the most popular ones include:

 Semaglutide (Wegovy, Ozempic, Rybelsus)